 Students can take individual courses toward a master's degree or graduate certificate through distance education (online).
 For more information, connect with the individual graduate program directly.

 The Power Electronics Certificate program was initiated by the Colorado Power Electronics Center, and is operated through the Department of Electrical, Computer, and Energy Engineering and through Boulder Connect.
-A grade of B- or better is required for each course applied toward the certificate.
+A grade of C or better is required for each course applied toward the certificate, along with a cumulative GPA of 3.0 in certificate courses.

 Required Courses and Semester Credit Hours